- UCAS Code: I200

-What do 3D TV, digital cameras, smart phones, the iPad and sports instant replay have in common?
+What do 3D TV, digital cameras, smartphones, the iPad and sports instant replay have in common?
 They're all examples of technology which have been developed combining skills from both computer science and electronic engineering.

 These subjects have become increasingly intertwined in recent years, so there's a need for engineers with the ability to create and embed intelligence into the products and systems of the future.

-This is one of the few UK degrees with triple accreditation from the IET, BCS and Science Council.
+Our course is one of the few UK degrees with triple accreditation from the IET, BCS and Science Council.

 What you'll study

 You’ll learn the fundamental principles and concepts in electronic engineering, mathematics and computer science classes.